-Chapter 2: Ensuring Compliance with PCI DSS
+Chapter 1: Ensuring Compliance with PCI DSS

-Requires the ArcSight Recon capability or the Log Management and Compliance service.
+Requires the Log Management and Compliance service in ArcSight SIEM as a Service or the ArcSight Recon capability .

 Select Reports > Portal > Repository > Standard Content > PCI.

 The PCI Security Standards Council has established standards to ensure the security of payment account data.
 To help you comply with the PCI Data Security Standards, we provide the Compliance Pack for PCI.
 For more information about adding the pack to the Reports repository, see the Solutions Guide for ArcSight Compliance Pack for PCI.